An Empirical Study of Training ID-Agnostic Multi-modal Sequential Recommenders: Experiments

 \subsection{Evaluation Metrics}

-We adopt the standard leave-one-out strategy\cite{kang2018self} (see Appendix \ref{hit-ndcg} for explanations) and split the three used datasets into three parts: training, validation, and testing data, and evaluate all models in terms of two Top-N ranking metrics: Hit Ratio (HR@10) and Normalized Discounted Cumulative Gain (NDCG@10, or NG@10).
+We adopt the standard leave-one-out strategy \cite{kang2018self} and split the three used datasets into three parts: training, validation, and testing data, and evaluate all models in terms of two Top-N ranking metrics: Hit Ratio (HR@10) and Normalized Discounted Cumulative Gain (NDCG@10, or NG@10 for short).